-“I’m okay,” I said, gasping for air.
+“I’m okay.”
+I gasped for air.
 My footing was solid.
 If it weren’t for the pain, I wouldn’t have slipped.

 “What happened?”
-Danny asked, gently brushing sweat-streaked hair off my cheek.
+Danny gently brushed sweat-streaked hair off my cheek.

 “I don’t know.”
 I writhed in pain.
 I squinted to see Jo, who stood attentively by Danny’s side.